Leah Kellogg

 Leah Grace Kellogg (born 29 June 1992) is an English cricketer and footballer.
-In cricket, she currently plays for Derbyshire, having previously played for Lightning.
+In cricket, she has played for Derbyshire and Lightning.
 She plays as a right-arm medium bowler.
-In football, she plays as a goalkeeper, and plays for Long Eaton United, having previously played for Derby County.
+In football, she plays as a goalkeeper, and plays for Sheffield FC Women, having previously played for Derby County.

 Early and personal life

 Kellogg was born on 29 June 1992 in Derby.
 The youngest child of Neil and Sharon Kellogg, she grew up in the Spondon area of the city.
 From a sporting family, her sister Donna Kellogg has represented Great Britain in badminton at three Olympic Games, while her father and brothers were active in local football and cricket.
 Her brothers Sam and Joe both played for Spondon Cricket Club.
 In 2011, Joe died aged 26 due to an undetected heart condition while training with his football team Borrowash Victoria, after which the family raised money to fund defibrillators.

 After working as a teaching assistant apprentice at The Bemrose School in Derby, Kellogg trained to become a teacher at the University of Derby before returning to Bemrose to teach physical education.
 She set up a girls' cricket team at the school and won the Women in Sport prize at the Derby Telegraph Sports Awards.